-Trump offered to pardon Assange if he denied Russia hacked Democrats' emails: lawyer
+Trump offered to pardon Assange if he denied Russia helped leak Democrats' emails - lawyer

 WikiLeaks later angered the United States by publishing caches of leaked military documents and diplomatic cables.

-The full extradition hearing will be split in two parts, with the second half delayed until May.
+The full extradition hearing will be split in two parts, with the second half delayed until May. [nL8N29S3JL]

 Reporting by Elizabeth Howcroft in London and Steve Holland in Washington; Editing by Stephen Addison/Mark Heinrich